iwytsang/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
-As a data analyst for Pyber, a ridesharing app company, the CEO of the company has given a new assignment.
+As a data analyst for Pyber, a ridesharing app company, the CEO of the company has given us a new assignment.
 The purpose of the assignment is to create a summary DataFrame of ride-sharing data by city type and to create a multiple-line graph showing the total weekly fares for each city type.

 ## Results